-- Without continuous transmission of nerve signals from the lower brain into the cerebrum, the cerebrum becomes useless. - Nerve signals in the brain stem activate the cerebrum in two ways: - (1) by directly stimulating a background level of neuronal activity in wide areas of the brain. - (2) by activating neurohormonal systems that release specific facilitory or inhibitory hormone-like neurotransmitters into selected areas of the brain.
+- Without continuous transmission of nerve signals from the lower brain into the cerebrum, the cerebrum becomes useless. - So a cut between the midbrain and the cerebrum this will result in an irreversible problem - Signals from the brain stem come from a specific area, the reticular formation (special structure found all through the brainstem) and the lower part of the spinal corda and the lower part of the diencephalon - The reticular formation there is integration between white and grey matter in which they're not separate and plays an important role in the consciousness of the nervous system - Nerve signals in the brain stem activate the cerebrum in two ways: - (1) by directly stimulating a background level of neuronal activity in wide areas of the brain. - From the reticular area more specifically this area is called the excitatory area of the reticular formation - (2) by activating neurohormonal systems that release specific facilitory or inhibitory hormone-like neurotransmitters into selected areas of the brain.